Adam4lexander/ObjectTalkjs/README.md

 }
 otObj.prototypes.add(prot);
 otObj.callFunc(); // 'test' property is added to otObj and not prot prot.test;	// will be undefined
 ```

-Prototype list is scanned from first index to last, if there are multiple prototypes with the same property then the prototype with the earliest index with shadow the others.
+The prototypes list is scanned from first index to last, if there are multiple prototypes with the same property then the prototype with the earliest index with shadow the others.
 ```
 prot1 = {name: 'foo'};
 prot2 = {name: 'bar'};